vpintea/fish-fry-tours/README.md

 The backend is built with Django, the Django Rest Framework, and tested with the built in Django testing infrastructure.

 # Cloud Hosting
-Cloud hosting of back-end + front-end was attempted on Heroku cloud service however for this assessment I decided to leave it to run locally as I encountered configuration issues with sqlite.
+Cloud hosting of back-end + front-end was attempted on Heroku cloud service however for this assessment I decided to leave it to run locally as I encountered configuration issues.

 # Testing
 To run the unit tests for the back end you run the following from the terminal.